fs-linguistics/fs-linguistics.github.io/pages/updating-the-webpage.md

 ```
 3. It's also possible to add another line to the header, `categories`, e.g. `categories: events` or `categories: announcements`.
 Once/if we have a lot of posts, this might be interesting for filtering the posts, but for now, it's not really important.
 4. The rest of the post is the actual content, written in a flavour of Markdown called [Kramdown](https://kramdown.gettalong.org/quickref.html).
+5. You can add images or other files if you put them in a subfolder of `files`.

 ## Adding Pages